undevalmeida/rikemorais.courses.docs.python/README.md

-# Python 3 - Part 01: Introduction to the New Version of the Language
+# Python

-Introductory Python course developed by Alura.
+- P01 - Python 3 - Part 01: Introduction to the New Version of the Language